Australia’s Highest-Earning Postcode Increased Average Income By $90,000 In A Year

 Garry Lu

-The Australian Taxation Office has once again published data outlining where the country’s wealthiest professionals cluster geographically.
-Surprise, surprise… the highest-earning postcodes in Australia are generally from Sydney.
+The Australian Taxation Office (ATO) has once again published data outlining where the country’s wealthiest professionals cluster geographically.
+And surprise, surprise: six of the 10 highest-earning postcodes in Australia are from Sydney.
 Particularly within the Eastern Suburbs.

 highest earning postcodes australia - point piper